pkimpel/retro-1620/software/plotter/README.txt

 Plot-Demo-1.card
     Sample FORTRAN II-D program to demonstrate the PLOT subroutine.

+Plot-Demo-2.card
+    Another FORTRAN II-D program for a more complicated "string art" plot.

 1620-LM-042-CHAR.sps
     SPS assembly job for the FORTRAN-callable CHAR subroutine.
     Essentially a formatted write to the plotter using a list of values